-What was an idea that occurred to you accidentally has developed into your passion and profession since, namely finger painting?
+Finger painting was an idea that occurred to you accidentally, but it has developed into your passion and profession since.
 Tell us about the sensations you feel as an artist while you are engaged in developing a piece.

-How early did your love for painting begun?
+How early did you discover your love for painting?
 Can you identify the earliest influences that prompted the commencement of your journey as an artist?
 How much did your formal training contribute to your development?

-How did your residence in Taiwan and travels to different parts of the world including Thailand and Nicaragua shape your views about the world and also help you in developing as an artist?
+How did your residence in Taiwan and travels to the different parts of the world, including Thailand and Nicaragua, shape your views about the world and also help you as an artist?

 How do you feel about being exposed to the different cultures of the world?

 One of my favourite parts of diving into the new places like Taiwan, Thailand or Nicaragua is that when you’re travelling you are in an elevated state of awareness.
 You’re more awake.

 Colours are new, smells are new, language is new, even small things like how people drive is new.
 Suddenly a car ride isn’t just a car ride from point A to point B, instead, it’s a terrifying high-speed trip on the shoulder of the freeway because the driver doesn’t feel like sitting in traffic.